Building production images

 will set up the scripts repo for development on top of Flatcar release

-version.txt and submodules in sync, updating version strings, and generating version tags is one of the main concerns of the build automation scripts.
+version.txt in sync, updating version strings, and generating version tags is one of the main concerns of the build automation scripts.

 Running a new build via the CI automation will always generate a new version.